The Ten Vows of Minyan

-Aware of the suffering caused by enslavement to things and ideas, I vow to free myself from all addictions and compulsive behaviors, both material and spiritual.
+Aware of the suffering caused by bondage and enslavement to ideas, institutions, people, and things, I vow to free myself from all blindness and captivity, both material and spiritual.

 Aware of the suffering caused by gods created in our own image for our own profit, I vow to recognize all ideas about God as products of human beings, bound by history and circumstance, and forever incapable of defining the Reality Beyond Naming.